notclickable-jordan/rainhold/docs/variables.md

 -   Server name: `compy386`
 -   First username: `strongbad`

-## Ansible
+# Ansible

 1. Open `ansible/inventory/hosts.yml`
 1. Change both instances of `beacon` to your server name
 1. You won't have `ansible_host` yet; come back to that after creating the VM in Proxmox

-## Host variables
+# Host variables

 1. Make a copy of `host_vars/sample.yml` and give it the name of your server, e.g. `compy386.yml`
-1. This will cause your text editor (and git) to ignore the file.
-That's normal.
-It protects you from accidentally committing your secret keys.
+1. This will cause your text editor (and git) to ignore the file
+    - That's normal
+    - It protects you from accidentally committing your secret keys
-1. Open `comp386.yml` and follow the guide in comments (lines starting with `#`):
+1. Open `compy386.yml` and follow the comments
-    - `keep` &gt; don't change it unless you know what you're doing
-    - `replace` &gt; replace with your own value/domain/secret
-    - `generate` &gt; follow the instructions below to generate a new secret

-## Generate secrets
+# Generate secrets

 Most secrets can be generated using the `openssl` command below: